 Adventures galore … today another great adventure, a boat ride up the river to see the crocodiles, monkey, iguanas, and many species of birds.

 I just can’t say enough about the people of Costa Rica they are so similar to Canadians, just great.
 Today our tour guide was Jay, he was full of energy, full of knowledge, and full of funny!
-This man had a laughing out loud on many occasions and english is his second language, he was an encyclopedia of knowledge sharing with us all the native plants & trees, plantations, farms – below in the first column is a canteloupe farm all harvested by hand, in the far right picture there is a tractor with a driver and two workers inside the truck on either side are workers on the ground walking alongside the truck bending down and picking two cateloupe at at time and toss them to the workers on the truck with a simply squat – twist – stand and toss.
+This man had a laughing out loud on many occasions and english is his second language, he was an encyclopedia of knowledge sharing with us all the native plants & trees, plantations, farms – below in the first column is a cantaloupe farm all harvested by hand, in the far right picture there is a tractor with a driver and two workers inside the truck on either side are workers on the ground walking alongside the truck bending down and picking two cantaloupe at time and toss them to the workers on the truck with a simply squat – twist – stand and toss.
 Now there is a workout.
 Jay tells us that these workers make very little money for the hard labour work they perform each day.
 He explained there are three levels of economic status in this country, very wealthy (imports – Canadians and Americans), middle class with incomes ranging from $500 – $1,000 per month.
 Costa Ricans pay about $20,000 for their homes, they do not rent they buy or most often their homes are passed down from generation to generation.
 The elders of taken care of by the family until they pass and everything is left to the children, if they farm their children are expected to take over the farm.
 Jay explained that health care and education are free in this Country and education is highly encouraged although there is a very high drop out rate.
 In the smaller communities, like Potrero the schools are small and well run.
 He told us a story of when he was 16 and not interested in attending school anymore, a typical 16 year old, he was the youngest of 7 children, his father suggested that life would be difficult for him without an education and put him to work in the fields with his grandfather, who ran a sugar cane farm.
 Jay explained that working in the sugar cane fields is arduous work, the workers works a long hot day in the fields hacking down sugar can with machetes day after day.
-He told us where there are frog, there are snakes; in the sugar can fields you will find a plethora of frogs and snakes so prior to the workers spending day after day hacking down the sugar can by hand with machetes they burn the sugar cane fields to rid the fields of all the squirming creates the have made it their home.
+He told us where there is frog, there are snakes; in the sugar can fields you will find a plethora of frogs and snakes so prior to the workers spending day after day hacking down the sugar can by hand with machetes they burn the sugar cane fields to rid the fields of all the squirming creates the have made it their home.
 It did not take Jay long, three days, until he had his nose buried into the books.
 He obtained a degree in biology and is one of the most knowledgable person I have yet to come across in his field.
 We all seem to have this core limiting believe that we are not good enough, not smart enough until we challenge that believe and come to see that buried inside of us is intelligence, gifts, talent and everything we need to succeed in life.
-Often all we have to do is move over and get out of the way.
+Often all we have to do is move over and get out-of-the-way.

-Jay had had the driver stop many times so he could get out and grab a leaf, a piece of fruit, cashews, paprika, and sugar cane to show us, let us smell and touch.
+Jay had the driver stop many times so he could get out and grab a leaf, a piece of fruit, cashews, paprika, and sugar cane to show us, let us smell and touch.
 Above, cashews (the little hanging balls), star fruit right off a tree and paprika.
-He shared stories of his grandmother and all the remedies she made for him and his 6 brothers and sisters, as children, when they would take ill, she had a plant based remedy for everything and taught her grandson the value of the native plants and their medicinal uses.
+He shared stories of his grandmother and all the remedies she made for him and his 6 brothers and sisters, as children, when they would take ill, she had a plant-based remedy for everything and taught her grandson the value of the native plants and their medicinal uses.

 We drove about 1.5 hours to the river, one stop for fruit and a bathroom break where I had the pleasure of eating lunch with friend.